With a new decade ahead of us, tech leaders are betting on different technologies to meet the constantly changing market needs.

 Native apps will be in-demand, while cross-platform development will decline.
 Despite the advantages of cross-platform development, native apps excel at user experience and performance.
 Cross-platform development is a cost-effective option to develop software since you only need to hire one team.
 Yet the end-product will require continual tweaking to keep up with the platform changes.

-Backed up by Gartner, the 2020 prediction for web development is that Progressive Web Apps (PWA) will replace 50% of all consumer-facing native apps.
+Backed up by Gartner, the 2020 prediction for web development trends is that Progressive Web Apps (PWA) will replace 50% of all consumer-facing native apps.
 The reason is that PWA allows to create websites with a seamless experience, similar to both traditional web and mobile apps.
 PWA can converge the best features of a website and an app, which will facilitate higher conversion and user experience.

 Ubiquitous RPA adoption